Safety Legislation and Obligations

 The WHS Regulator issues guidance material on specific safety issues.
 Guidance materials are designed to elaborate on HOW to satisfy the obligations set down by the legislation.
 Guidance covers a very broad variety of topics such as excavation work, hazard identification & risk assessment, various specific plant & equipment issues etc.

-View a catalogue of Victorian compliance codes and codes of practice.WorkSafe Victoria has been a prolific issuer of guidance material, which is recommended reading.
+View the Victorian compliance codes and codes of practice.WorkSafe Victoria has been a prolific issuer of guidance material, which is recommended reading.

 Following regulator guidance is not mandatory; however failure to meet or exceed the guidance may be used in a prosecution as evidence of a failure to satisfy “duty of care” obligations.

-Whilst there is a multitude of guidance material available, the Plant Code of Practice (1995) is a valuable guide to managing plant safety.
+Whilst there is a multitude of guidance material available, the Plant Code of Practice is a valuable guide to managing plant safety.
 It covers plant supplier and user duties and is recommended reading.
-Note – the nunmbered references to the Regulation in this document have not been updated to the latest (2018) regulations.
+Note – the numbered references to the Regulation in this document have not been updated to the latest regulations.

 Plant Assessor applies the specific requirements of relevant guidance material in the context of a plant hazard assessment.